 - No way to restart direwolf automatically if, for whatever reason, it fails

 To address the latter problem the manual suggests to configure (dw-start.sh) a shell script as a cron job.
 Executing the script every minute.
-This will force direwolf to restart endlessly until by banging the shell script every minute!
+This will force direwolf to restart endlessly by banging the shell script every minute!
 But what if for some reason I really want to stop direwolf for a while?
 It’s impossible as the script will restart it right away… Not good…

 Why it is better to do it using systemd?